borzari/CMSSW_SPRACE_2018/README.md

 #### Difference between Vi and Vim:

-- Vim has been ported to a much wider range of OS's than vi.
+- Vim has been ported to a much wider range of OS's than vi;
-- Vim includes support (syntax highlighting, code folding, etc) for several popular programming languages (C/C++, Python, Perl, shell, etc).
+- Vim includes support (syntax highlighting, code folding, etc) for several popular programming languages (C/C++, Python, Perl, shell, etc);
-- Vim can be used to edit files using network protocols like SSH and HTTP.
+- Vim can be used to edit files using network protocols like SSH and HTTP;
-- Vim includes multilevel undo/redo.
-- Vim allows the screen to be split for editing multiple files.
+- Vim allows the screen to be split for editing multiple files;
-- Vim can edit files inside a compressed archive (gzip, zip, tar, etc).
+- Vim can edit files inside a compressed archive (gzip, zip, tar, etc);
-- Vim includes a built in diff for comparing files (vimdiff).
+- Vim includes a built in diff for comparing files (vimdiff);
-- Vim includes support for plugins, and finer control over config and startup files.
+- Vim includes support for plugins, and finer control over config and startup files;
-- Vim can be scripted with vimscript, or with an external scripting language (e.g. python, perl, shell)
+- Vim can be scripted with vimscript, or with an external scripting language (e.g. python, perl, shell);

 #### Important commands:

+- `vi filename` edit filename starting at line 1;
+- `vi -r filename` recover filename that was being edited when system crashed;

+- `:x or :wq` quit vi, writing out modified file to file named in original invocation;
+- `:q` quit (or exit) vi;
+- `:q!` quit vi even though latest changes have not been saved for this vi call;

 ## GitHub